gorastudio-git/SCNRecorder/README.md

 }
 ```

- Knows issues: Capturing audio requires that you provide a valid NSCameraUsageDescription (or NSMicrophoneUsageDescription?) key in the InfoPlist when you submit your app to appstoreconnect.
-Anyway, If you are not using the audio recorder, you can exclude the `AVCaptureSession+BaseRecorder` extension from the Target Membership and this will fix appstoreconnect asking for NSCameraUsageDescription key.
+ Knows issues: Capturing audio requires that you provide a valid NSCameraUsageDescription key in the InfoPlist when you submit your app to appstoreconnect.
+If you are not using the audio recorder, you can exclude the `AVCaptureSession+BaseRecorder.swift` extension from the Target Membership.
+Doing that fixes appstoreconnect asking for NSCameraUsageDescription key.

 ### Music Overlay